 Digital Media

-The Digital Media intern will assist in organizing assets for archiving past exhibitions and events.
-Working closely with the Collections team, interns will learn how to photograph and archive high-quality images for Mexic-Arte’s Past Perfect database.
-Other tasks include: Strategizing with the Digital associate and across different teams to improve the website’s accessibility and ease of use by implementing SEO practices, and management practices.
-Provide technical support and assistance to the Digital Associate when needed.
+The Digital Media intern will assist in organizing assets to archive past exhibitions and events.
+Working closely with the Collections team, interns will learn how to photograph, categorize, and archive high-quality images and put them into Mexic-Arte’s Past Perfect database and the Culture Connect platform.
+Other tasks include strategizing with the Digital Media Associate to update the website, add past content and build new event pages, improve its accessibility, and create and utilize SEO/marketing trends and management practices.

 Education

-The Education intern will assist with coordinating diverse youth and adult programs.
-With various programs running at all times of the year, interns will learn how to manage and connect with partnered schools to run programs efficiently.
-Other opportunities include: touring youth groups through exhibitions, developing curriculum, preparing for and facilitating creative projects, assisting with education outreach, shadowing teaching artists or MAM staff, and helping with program evaluation.
+The Education Intern will assist with in-house activities which include: leading tours, hands-on activities during tours, preparing for and facilitating creative projects, family days, workshops, as well as exhibition/art history related planning/execution and activities.
+Will assist with educational activities and outreach during large-scale events and scheduled programming.
+Will learn how to manage and connect with partnered schools to run programs efficiently.
+Other opportunities include: touring youth groups through exhibitions, developing curriculum, assisting with education outreach, shadowing teaching artists or MAM staff, and helping with program evaluation.

 Graphic Design

-The Graphic Design intern will assist in designing signage, programs, and invitations for the Museum’s educational programs, exhibitions, events, and more.
-Learning to implement graphic production standards, practices, and procedures used at Mexic-Arte, interns will work under the Museum’s Visual Communicator to produce all graphic and text-oriented content.
+The Graphic Design intern will assist in designing signage, editorial, illustration, social media graphics, programs, photography, exhibition design, merch for the store and invitations for the Museum’s educational programs, events, and more.
+Learning to implement graphic projects, and procedures at Mexic-Arte, interns will work under the Museum’s Visual Communicator to develop all designs and text-oriented content.

 Preparator